 While Ethereum 2.0 is expected to boost network speeds from around 15 transactions per second to 100,000 transactions per second, some experts are still concerned that communication between shards could pose an even greater challenge to scalability than the transaction bottleneck that the new paradigm was designed to solve.

-Top 5 Ethereum Killers
+Smart Contracts Platforms: The Top 5 Ethereum Killers

-There has been no shortage of smart contract platforms that have sprung up to fill the void while Ethereum works toward launching Ethereum 2.0.
+Smart contracts are a revolutionary layer of blockchain technology that enables its users to interact and perform transactions with each other through a robotic intermediary.
+While EOS the Ethereum killer is considered a major potential Ethereum killer, there has been no shortage of smart contract platforms that have sprung up to fill the void while Ethereum works toward launching Ethereum 2.0.
 In many cases, these platforms have sidestepped scalability concerns by leveraging more modern architecture concepts or targeted niche subsets of the market where they could offer an advantage.

-Some of the most popular Ethereum killers include:
+Some of the popular Ethereum killers include:

 - Polkadot was co-founded by Gavin Wood, a co-founder of Ethereum.
 At its core, the platform uses so-called parachains that run at a higher throughput than Ethereum’s blockchains using sophisticated parallel processing features.

-- Cardano uses a proof of stake consensus algorithm, called Oroboros, which makes the network a lot more scalable than Ethereum.
+- Cardano ethereum killer uses a proof of stake consensus algorithm, called Oroboros, which makes the network a lot more scalable than Ethereum.
 As a commercial project, the company’s programmers and researchers are also paid and work as a unified single team.

 - Solana was founded by a team of engineers from big tech companies and is capable of processing 50,000 transactions per second.
 With architectural advantages, it can also process 10,000 times as much as Ethereum and at a much lower cost.